-In the world-premiere of Josephine with UrbanArias, The Washington Post gushed, “... the afternoon belonged to Melissa Wimbish, who was creating the role of Josephine Baker in this world-premiere of ‘Josephine.’
-Beautifully prepared, vocally stunning, and theatrically riveting, Wimbish effortlessly held the audience in her hand throughout this one-woman show.”
-Praised by The New York Times for her “stylish singing” and by The Boulder Daily Camera as “simply incredible … the highlight of the entire evening,” Melissa Wimbish is consistently recognized for her artistry, technical prowess, and captivating stage presence.
-As Barbarina in Le nozze di Figaro with Lyric Opera Baltimore, the young soprano did not go unnoticed with Opera News noting her “promising soprano” while The Baltimore Sun echoed praise for her “bright voice” and “knack for animating phrases”.
-In the role of Juliette, she was described as “ … especially captivating at the onset performing the reveling Je veux vivre complete with impressive vocal runs and coquettish mannerisms” by DC Metro Theater Arts.
+In the world-premiere of Josephine, The Washington Post gushed, “... the afternoon belonged to Melissa Wimbish, who was creating the role of Josephine Baker in this world-premiere … Beautifully prepared, vocally stunning, and theatrically riveting, Wimbish effortlessly held the audience in her hand throughout this one-woman show.”
+The New York Times wrote of her “show-stealing turn as the hormonal pageboy Cherubino” in OnSite Opera’s revival of The Marriage of Figaro by Marcos Portugal.
+As Cunegonde, she was praised by The Boulder Daily Camera as “simply incredible … the highlight of the entire evening.”
+In the role of Juliette, Melissa was “ … especially captivating at the onset performing the reveling ‘Je veux vivre’ complete with impressive vocal runs and coquettish mannerisms” as noted by DC Metro Theater Arts.
+Even in the tiny role of Barbarina with Lyric Opera Baltimore she did not go unnoticed with Opera News noting her “promising soprano” while The Baltimore Sun echoed praise for her “bright voice” and “knack for animating phrases.”
+She is known for her chameleon-like vocal talent, which spans traditional, contemporary, and popular styles.